Best Wine Farms in Stellenbosch & the Cape Winelands

 The Seven Sisters Vineyard is a first-generation wine farm and is one of the most established emerging wine brands in South Africa.

-During a visit, you can experience their inclusive and warm family atmosphere through home-cooked, authentic lunches on a terrace overlooking the planted hills of Lynedoch.
+During a visit, you can experience their warm and inclusive family atmosphere, which Vivian shares her story and walks you through your tasting.
+You can also enjoy home-cooked, authentic lunches on a terrace overlooking the planted hills of Lynedoch.

-As of now, their wine tastings, pairings, and tours are only available to groups of 15 and up by prior booking.
+As of now, their wine tastings, pairings, and tours are only available to groups of 10+ by prior booking.
 If you don’t have your own group to go with, you can join a tour guide or tour operator that offers visits to their farm.

 Jordan Wine Estate in Stellenbosch (website)